Save

 “The Privileges and Immunities Clause” Citizens from another state must be treated the same as citizens of the state in question

-commerce clause Regulate international and interstate commerce
+commerce clause gives congress the power to Regulate international and interstate trade

 compromise on importation Congress could not restrict slave trade until 1808